section-engineering-education/engineering-education/articles/android-viewpager2/index.md

 ![tab layout gif](/engineering-education/android-viewpager2/tab-layout.gif)

-Another important feature of `TabLayout` is the `onTabSelectedListener`.
-This notifies the listeners whenever a tab's selected, unselected or reselected.
+Another essential feature of `TabLayout` is the `onTabSelectedListener`.
+This notifies the listeners whenever a tab's selected, unselected, or reselected.
 This is useful when one wants to perform some background tasks when the listener fires up.
 We will use toasts in our application for demonstration.

 Add the following code to implement the feature.